Canon SX420 vs Nikon D40

 It is notable that the SX420 offers wifi support, while the D40 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the D40 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the D40 have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX420 and D40 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D40 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Nikon D40 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.